PrefectHQ/prefect/docs/concepts/variables.md

 print(answer)
 # 42

-# with a default value
+# without a default value
 answer = variables.get('not_the_answer')
 print(answer)
 # None